cdesterke/bodysmart_database/README.md

 # bodysmart_database

-bodysmart is a interactive python program which allowed to calculated different body mass indices.
+bodysmart is a interactive python program which allowed to calculate different body mass indices.
 Secondly, a shell program allowed to transform output saved information from bodysmart.py in a tabulated database.

 - usage